tingshengtan/DeepLearningForImageCaptioning/README.md

 # Deep Learning for Image Captioning

-This is a group project that I had done, together with [yashvi1109](https://github.com/yashvi1109), when we were taking the Machine Learning Practical course at the University of Edinburgh.
+This is a group project that I had done, together with [@yashvi1109](https://github.com/yashvi1109), when we were taking the 'Machine Learning Practical' course at the University of Edinburgh.

 ## About